 1) Zendesk keeps the customer conversation

-Your agents do not have to learn a new way of talking to customers.
+Your agents don't have to learn a new way of talking to customers.
 Communication stays in Zendesk, while Claimlane takes care of the details in the background.
+Good fit for support teams that are already deeply trained on Zendesk and want minimal change management.

 2) Claimlane runs the RMA workflow and messages the customer